Enhancing your Website’s UX with Website Translation and Localization

 The Rapid Growth of Non-English Internet Users and Non-English Content

-Indeed, English is still the lingua franca of the Internet but it might not be the case in the future.
-More people around the world are owning more smartphones and have easier and faster Internet access.
+In fact, English is still the lingua franca of the Internet, but that may no longer be the case in the future.
+More people worldwide own more smartphones and have easier and faster Internet access.
 That trend then drives up the demand and supply of non-English content.

 And those numbers are going up every single day.
-It’s quite hard to imagine it that way since we’re exposed to English content every day in social media and Google.
-This reality presents major challenges to website owners now and more so shortly.
+It’s quite hard to imagine it that way since we’re exposed to English content every day on social media and Google.
+This reality presents significant challenges to website owners now and more so shortly.

-For that, they need not just any professional translation services, but specifically website translation.
+For that, they need professional translation services, specifically website translation.
 The same goes for website localization services.
 If you’re familiar with SEO strategies, you’ll know how difficult it is to optimize your website enough for it to rank well in Google’s list of search entries.
-How much more difficult this will be when you have a multilingual website.

 Getting Quality Website Translation From a Professional Translation Agency

 Is Google Translate or other online language translator software enough for website translation?
-Well, if it was that simple, then why doesn’t everyone do it?
-That’s because website translation isn’t that straightforward than just plugging in the source text and copy-pasting the translated text.
+If it was that simple, why doesn’t everyone do it?
+That’s because website translation isn’t as straightforward as just plugging in the source text and copy-pasting the translated text.

-That’s like saying professional translation is just a simple as getting your bilingual/multilingual friend to translate for you.
-The reality is that professional translation of any kind requires advanced language skills beyond bilingual/multilingual abilities.
+That’s like saying professional translation is as simple as getting your bilingual/multilingual friend to translate for you.
+The reality is that professional translation requires advanced language skills beyond bilingual/multilingual abilities.

-Machines simply do not understand the cultural and social context.
-They don’t have the algorithms to decode context us humans naturally do—for most of us anyway.
-That being said, you should be relying on a professional translation agency for website translation services.
+Machines do not understand the cultural and social context.
+They don’t have the algorithms to decode context; humans naturally do—for most of us, anyway.
+That said, with a strategy to enhance the UX with the benefits of website translation and localization, you should hire a professional translation company for website translation services.

-Any professional translation agency makes sure that the translators they connect with have native-level language skills.
+Any professional translation agency ensures that the translators they connect with have native-level language skills.
 Not only do they provide general translation services such as technical translation, but also niche and specialized translation services.
-These include legal translation, healthcare translation, and financial translation to name a few.

 Why Website Localization is Critical For Your Multilingual UX

-All website owners are looking for ways to not just attract but also retain their audiences.
+All website owners are looking for ways to attract and retain their audiences.
 But things get complicated when trying to retain a global multilingual audience.
 Indeed, website translation is a way of attracting them, but is it enough to retain them?
 Especially if you’re competing with established local websites?

 What makes a good translated multilingual website is one that is localized.
-As said in the beginning, translation and localization is an inseparable tag team.
+As said in the beginning, translation and localization are inseparable tag teams.
 Localization is simply adapting content suited for the target audience.
 But just like website translation, website localization isn’t as simple as its definition suggests.

 Factors in Proper Website Translation Localization

-Localization, in general, involves taking into account a plethora of factors specific to the target audience.
-Depending on your website, you should incorporate local currencies, time zones, units of measurement, etc. But other factors in proper localization strategies go beyond that.
+Localization generally involves considering many factors specific to the target audience.
+Depending on your website, you should incorporate local currencies, time zones, units of measurement, etc. But other elements in the site localization translation strategy go beyond this.

-The first three are reactive measures to make your website relevant and attractive for your target audience.
-But taking into account religious and political norms is a proactive measure.
-You don’t want to be citing any of these in your website’s content.
-Depending on the subject at hand, it would invite backlash and even hate from your target audience.
+The first three are reactive measures to make your website relevant and attractive to your target audience.
+Taking into account religious and political norms is a proactive measure.
+You don’t want to cite any of these in your website’s content.
+Depending on the subject, it would invite backlash and even hate from your target audience.

-Getting even just either of these wrong will most likely affect your website’s UX.
+Getting even just these wrongs will most likely affect your website’s UX.
 You might even see a significant drop in website traffic.
 But of course, there are plenty of other reasons why your website isn’t holding up well.

-Nevertheless, proper localization includes factors that are highly specific to each country, their culture, and their society.
+Nevertheless, proper localization includes factors highly specific to each country, its culture, and its society.
 You can only learn so much by looking them up online.
-You need to coordinate with your professional translation agency and request for website localization services.
+You must coordinate with your professional translation agency and request website localization services.

 Top Languages And Global Internet User Markets

-Apart from China having the world’s largest population, it also has the world’s largest internet users.
-So translating your website from English to Chinese is a fantastic way of making it accessible to an additional billion people.
-Most of them reside in mainland China but there are plenty of Chinese ex-pats and immigrant communities living abroad in the U.S and Europe.
+Apart from China having the world’s largest population, it has the world’s largest internet users.
+So, translating your website from English to Chinese is a fantastic way of making it accessible to an additional billion people.
+Most reside in mainland China, but many Chinese ex-pats and immigrant communities live abroad in the U.S. and Europe.

-The catch here is that reaching out to the mainland Chinese audience is quite tricky since Google is banned there.
+The catch is that reaching out to the mainland Chinese audience is tricky since Google is banned there.
 Baidu is the dominant search engine in mainland China.
-So translating your website to English to Chinese just won’t cut it.
-You’ll also have to submit your website to Baidu and adopt SEO strategies meant for the Baidu platform.
+So, translating your website from English to Chinese won’t cut it.
+You’ll also have to submit your website to Baidu and adopt SEO strategies for the Baidu platform.

 Coming in second is Hindi since India is the second-largest internet user audience.
-Just like China, India houses more than a billion people and half of them are Internet users.
-India is already rolling out more IT infrastructure, especially in rural areas, to boost Internet access rates.
+Just like China, India houses over a billion people, half of whom are Internet users.
+India is already rolling out more IT infrastructure to boost Internet access rates, especially in rural areas.

-Also, more Indians are owning more smartphones ever year.
+Also, more Indians are owning more smartphones every year.
 Thus, the country presents great opportunities for website owners.
-There is a catch though.
+There is a catch, though.
 Although Hindi is the national language of India, it is just one of India’s regional languages.

-The combined numbers of every speaking Spanish-country worldwide makes the Spanish internet user another lucrative audience.
-You can reach audiences from Spain, Latin America, the Caribbean, to even the large Spanish immigrant population living in the U.S.
+The combined numbers of every Spanish-speaking country worldwide make the Spanish internet user another lucrative audience.
+You can reach audiences from Spain, Latin America, the Caribbean, and even the large Spanish immigrant population in the U.S.

-You might be expecting another catch and yes, there is one.
+You might be expecting another catch, and yes, there is one.
 While you can certainly get away with general English to Spanish translations, you’ll enjoy less success that way.
-You can maximize your retention rate if you localize to each Spanish-speaking country as they have their own cultural and social norms.
+You can maximize your retention rate if you localize to each Spanish-speaking country, as they have cultural and social norms.

 If you want your website to have a following from Europe, then you should try translating it from English to German first.
 Germany has the largest number of internet users in Europe.
 You can also find German-speaking internet users in countries bordering Germany.